Product

 slack price per user

-Salesforce offers a lot of products and pricing options, but they stick to the per user pricing model for most of them.
+Salesforce offers many products and pricing options, but they stick to the per user pricing model for most of them.

 salesforce per user pricing

 Notice the fine print.
 They cap the number of users you can have in the lowest priced plan to 10 users.
-After that, you’ll have to upgrade to the next tier up.
+After that, you’ll have to upgrade to the next tier.

 Lastly, let’s look at Asana.
-Similar to Salesforce, they offer multiple plans, each with a different price per user.
+Like Salesforce, they offer multiple plans, each with a different price per user.

 asana price per user

-The interesting thing about Asana though, is they have a free option.
+The interesting thing about Asana is that they have a free option.
 However, that free option doesn’t have unlimited seats.

 asana per user pricing

-Once you get past 15 users on your team, you’re going to have to be bumped up to at least the Premium plan.
-And that brings me to the next point—the downside of per user pricing.
+Once you have over 15 users on your team, you’ll have to upgrade to at least the Premium plan.
+That brings me to the next point—the downside of per user pricing.

 Except it’s not that clear cut.
 There are some important things to keep in mind before you go with per user pricing that might make you reconsider.